D.D.S. Admissions Requirements

 Includes all physics courses applied toward a baccalaureate degree in any traditional science field.

 6 semester hours or 9 quarter hours of college English

 Any course accredited by the English department that fulfills a general education English requirement of a baccalaureate degree will be accepted.
 Remedial or developmental courses or English As a Second Language courses ARE NOT ACCEPTED.

 3 semester hours or 5 quarter hours of statistics

 The statistics course should be taught in a math or statistics department.
 Individual dental schools may consider statistics courses taught in other departments on an individual basis with appropriate documentation from faculty.

-All dental students at the UTHSCSA Dental School must perform certain essential functions in order to successfully complete the curriculum.
+All dental students at UT Health San Antonio School of Dentistry must perform certain essential functions in order to successfully complete the curriculum.

 Cognitive functions: Dental students must be able to solve problems, using the ability to understand and retain knowledge derived from readings, lectures and demonstrations.
 Students must be able to use reasoning, to analyze and to integrate learned material and apply principles to new problems.

 Sensory and motor skills: Students must be able to observe patients and simulations and gain patient information to be used in diagnosis.
 They must possess sufficient vision, hearing and physical abilities in order to obtain a patient history, perform a physical examination and provide patient care.
 Students must have adequate stamina to manipulate dental equipment appropriately and to perform in class, clinic and laboratory settings during long hours.